mircofrco/mircofrco/README.md

 In the "Distributed Programming and Internet Security" lecture we implemented the game Battle Ship over the Bluetooth low-energy app "Tremola".
 For that we mainly used Kotlin and JavaScript.

-Currently I am working on my Bachelor's thesis in the field of Artificial Intelligence.
-I implemented a new tie-breaking strategy for benchmarks which use 0-cost actions in the general planner programm [Fast Downward](https://github.com/aibasel/downward).
+For my Bachelor's thesis in the field of Artificial Intelligence I implemented a new tie-breaking strategy for benchmarks which use 0-cost actions in the general planner solver [Fast Downward](https://github.com/aibasel/downward).

 At the university I learned coding in Java, Python, C, C++, Assembler and bash.
 For the mathematical part of the lectures I used LaTeX and MatLab.